 Alliance guides

 Guides are your alliance's internal wiki.
 Officers write up event-day strategies, donation policies, and the dozens of small rules that new joiners need to know.
-Alongside that, Last Command ships a built-in library of event guides covering the high-coordination events (Desert Storm, Marshal's Guard, Alliance Duel, Arms Race) that any alliance can read regardless of plan.
+Pro alliances automatically translate titles and guide bodies into each reader's chosen language.
+Alongside that, Last Command ships a built-in library of event guides covering the high-coordination events.

 Alliance guides